Drip Irrigation

 While the Sonoma Municipal Code allows for various forms of enforcement, it is City staff’s intent to urge voluntary compliance rather than impose harsh penalties.
 Staff will initially enforce with reminders when violations are noticed in the normal course of City business.
 Direct mailed notices, media releases, and temporary signage will be provided to remind residents of the water restrictions in force.

 Sonoma purchases 90 percent of our water from Sonoma Water and 10 percent is pumped from the city’s wells.
-For more information on Sonoma Water supply and water shortage reservoirs levels, please visit sonomawater.org/drought.
+For more information on Sonoma Water supply and water shortage reservoirs levels, please visit sonomawater.org

 Car-washing can be done any day of the week but must be done with a hose equipped with an automatic shut-off nozzle or a bucket.
 Hoses may not be left running.